k4kushagra4k/test/README.md

-# test updated profile2 in Windows
+#Test updated profile2 in Windows